Specification

 quick-open lets=

-work on any type) - In general a big issue with specification is it is often very difficult to give a code-based definition of the full spec.
+is doing) - In general a major issue with specification is it is often very difficult to give a code-based definition of the full spec.

 - So, the main focus should be on partial specs, give sanity conditions